玛丽苏

 Mary Sue

-Borrowed straight from English fandom slang, 玛丽苏 describes an impossibly perfect female character — gorgeous, talented, and magnetically adored by every man within a ten-mile radius — whose only flaw is having no flaws.
-In Chinese internet culture it exploded as a label for wish-fulfillment romance novels and idol dramas, then evolved into a teasing, self-aware badge people pin on themselves or others whenever someone is living a suspiciously charmed, too-good-to-be-true life.
+Borrowed straight from English fandom slang, "玛丽苏" describes an impossibly perfect female character — gorgeous, talented, and magnetically adored by every man within a ten-mile radius — whose only flaw is having no flaws.
+Emerging around 2013, in Chinese internet culture it exploded as a label for wish-fulfillment romance novels and idol dramas, then evolved into a teasing, self-aware badge people pin on themselves or others whenever someone is living a suspiciously charmed, too-good-to-be-true life.

 Cultural Context